-For cows from the acidosis group, only data corresponding to the period from calving to For cows from the acidosis group, only data corresponding to the period from calving to 15d prior acidosis were kept for the statistical analyses in order to remove the sickness behaviour observed before the diagnosis of acidosis and analyse only the behaviour of dairy cows when they are not experiencing acidosis.
+For cows from the acidosis group, only data corresponding to the period from calving to 15d prior acidosis were kept for the statistical analyses in order to remove the sickness behaviour observed before the diagnosis of acidosis and analyse only the behaviour of dairy cows when they are not experiencing acidosis.
 In cows from the control group only data from calving to the day in milk corresponding to 15 days prior acidosis of its matching acidosis cow were kept for the statistical analyses.
 Before analyses, the day before acidosis and the behavioural data were mean-centered and reduced.